API Status Get API Key

 Non-Recoverable Errors

 Non-recoverable errors are returned in the standard GraphQL errors array.
-These include an error code in the extensions object to provide additional context.
+These include an error code in the extensions object for additional context.
 Common error codes include:

-• NOT_FOUND — the requested resource does not exist
+• NOT_FOUND - the requested resource doesn't exist

-• FORBIDDEN — you do not have permission for this action
+• FORBIDDEN - you don't have permission for this action

 • UNAUTHORIZED - authentication is required or invalid